rafaelrsilva/viper-base-ios/README.md

 **- build()**:

-Creates the module and returns a tuple containig the `view` and `presenter`, You can use presenter reference for **passing data between the modules**.
+Creates the module and returns a `VIPERModule` struct containing the `view` and `presenter` references.
+You can use presenter reference for **passing data between the modules**.

 ```swift
 //MARK: - MyModuleRouterProtocol